 Thermal Entanglement in Disordered Spin Chains: Localization, Thresholds, and the Quantum-to-Classical Crossover

 • We investigate the mixed-state entanglement between two spins embedded in the XXZ Heisenberg chain under thermal equilibrium.
-By deriving an analytical expression for the entanglement of two-spin thermal states and extending this analysis to larger spin chains, we demonstrate that mixedstate entanglement is profoundly shaped by both disorder and temperature.
-Our results reveal a sharp distinction between many-body localized (MBL) and ergodic phases, with entanglement vanishing above different finite temperature thresholds.
+By deriving an analytical expression for the entanglement of two-spin thermal states and extending this analysis to larger spin chains, we demonstrate that mixed-state entanglement is profoundly shaped by both disorder and temperature.
+Our results reveal a sharp distinction between many-body localized and ergodic phases, with entanglement vanishing above different finite temperature thresholds.
 Furthermore, by analyzing non-adjacent spins, we uncover an approximate exponential decay of entanglement with separation.
-This work advances the understanding of the quantum-to-classical transition by linking the entanglement properties of small subsystems to the broader thermal environment, offering a explanation for the absence of entanglement in macroscopic systems.
-These findings provide critical insights into quantum manybody physics, bridging concepts from thermalization, localization, and quantum information theory.
+This work advances the understanding of the quantum-to-classical transition by linking the entanglement properties of small subsystems to the broader thermal environment, offering an explanation for the absence of entanglement in macroscopic systems.
+These findings provide critical insights into quantum many-body physics, bridging concepts from thermalization, localization, and quantum information theory.

 • Article Text